What is thirty4thirty?

 Like many I did not grow up in the usual family with a happy Mummy and Daddy and 2.4 children.
-I never saw my Dad and even though close to my siblings they are older than me and left home when it felt like I was only toddler.
+I never saw my Dad and even though I was close to my siblings, they are older than me and left home when I was only a toddler.
 My Mum and I are extremely close and she brought me up as a single parent until I was a teenager; we went through a lot together both great times and extremely difficult times.
-When I was 5 years old my Mum rightly so found a nice man that made her feel wanted and special; soon he moved into our world of two.
-This shining knight in armour turned out to have a black heart and a dead soul.
+When I was 5 years old my Mum, rightly so, found a nice man that made her feel wanted and special and soon he moved into our world of two.

-From the age of 5 until 11 this man emotionally and physically assaulted me.
-Most of the trauma happened under the radar to family, friends.
-When the events came to light it was devastating and even more so for my best friend (my Mum).
+But this man was abusive, and from the age of 5 until 11 he emotionally and physically assaulted me.
+Most of this happened under the radar to family and friends.
+When the events came to light it was devastating particularly for my best friend, my Mum.
+From the age of 11, he ws gone.

-The memories can still flood me now, triggered by anything, at any point or any time in a day or night.
-From the age of 11 he was gone, we were free of this evil man...everything will be ok now.
-Sadly, events like these especially in children raise there head in a different light.
-For me it came when I was about 14; I started to get strange thoughts and deep feelings of emptiness; they did not seem to me just like a feeling, it was physical and would make me feel sick and dirty.
+But in the years after he left, when I was about 14, I started to get strange thoughts and deep feelings of emptiness; they did not seem to me just like a feeling.
+It was physical and would make me feel sick and dirty.
 These feelings became more severe very quickly and the only way I could make them go away was to run.
-Maybe it was a feeling of freedom initially but soon it developed into any form of exercise; as many hours I could fit in per day however hard and however much I was aching.
-This crazy exercise regime coincided with me watching what I ate; this quickly developed into not really eating much at all.
-My body was starving; my gremlins would then take over; I would find myself eating everything and anything I could get my hands on; chocolate, cake, bread, dried pasta, milk, cereal.
-Then the feelings of worthlessness would take over, the only way to get rid of this feeling was to make myself sick.
-I would then have to run.
-This cycle of events lasted for about 3 years, I had lost 3 1/2 stone, was seriously depressed and had tried to commit suicide twice.
+Maybe it was a feeling of freedom initially but soon it started to spiral out of control.
+I would try to do as much exercise as I could however hard it was and however much I was aching.
+I also began to monitor what I ate; which quickly developed into not really eating much at all.
+And because my body was starving, my gremlins would take over and I would find myself eating everything and anything I could get my hands on.
+This would leave me feeling worthless and sick, and I would need to exercise again to get rid of this feeling.
+This cycle of events lasted for about 3 years during which time I lost a lot of weight, was seriously depressed and had tried to commit suicide twice.

 Most people do not understand eating disorders.
 Understandably, people think it is all about body image.
 It is not.
-At that point in my life it was the only thing I could control and it was the only thing that made me me.
+At that point in my life it was the only thing I could control and it was the only thing that made me, me.
 To people on the outside I was still normal happy, cheery, sporty, healthy Abbi.
-I was extremely good at hiding it.
-I had lots of comments about how good I looked and how I had such a perfect "model" figure.
-What people did not realise was that I was dying inside and crying out for help.
-Help was all I wanted and needed.
+I was extremely good at hiding what was really going on, people did not realise that I was seriously struggling and crying out for the help I wanted and needed.

-I got this help from many different forms and inspiration but mostly from the people who were closest to me and especially my Mum.
+I got this help from many different places, but mostly from the people who were closest to me and especially my Mum.
 I put her through so much.

 After a few years of help from charities, professionals, family and friends I was back on the path I wanted to be and feeling good about my future.
-However for me I knew that once bulimic always bulimic, I now just understand my gremlins better and I manage my own body better.
+I don't think my relationship with bulimia will ever fully feel 'over'.
+Now I understand my gremlins better and can keep it in balance with my love of exercise.

-People that know me now know that I love to be busy and active, I love to do as much as possible in life and set myself some crazy goals; these can be sporting goals, educational or just darn right silly challenges.Well at the age of 25, over 10 years after the start of my exercise obsessed eating disorder I developed an extreme anxiety about time.
-Oh dear my past has reared its head once again and this need for control has come back.
-At the peak of my anxiety I was writing tens of lists per day and not getting any sleep, these lists would include unachievable things to do in one day or they would be 1 year plan lists, 5 year plan lists or 10 year plan lists.
-The amount of targets I would give myself was unattainable and unfocussed.
-If I did not achieve these targets I would mentally punish myself.
-It became all I could think about.
+People that know me now know that I love to be busy and active, I love to do as much as I can in life and set myself some crazy goals; these can be sporting goals, educational or just darn right silly challenges.However at the age of 25, over 10 years after the start of my exercise obsessed eating disorder, my past reared its head once again and developed an extreme anxiety about time.
+I became reliant on creating lists, and this took hold.
+At the peak of my anxiety I was writing tens of unachievable lists per day, sometimes one or even five year plan lists.
+The amount of targets I would give myself was unattainable and unfocussed and i became obsessive about achieving them, feeling terrible if I couldn't.

 The age 30 became an even bigger deal.
 The list I had of things to do before I was 30 was extreme.
-It was making my really stressed and unhappy.
+It was making me really stressed and unhappy.
 Becoming 30 was something I did not want to happen.
 It was time to get help once again.
 So I did.
-Again I feel great and better than ever.
+And again, getting help brought me back to feeling great and better than ever.

-To mark my 30th year on the planet I wanted to do something really positive, that was fun, helpful to others, not stressful and filled with the type of challenge that I love (type 2!).
+I wanted to do something really positive, that was fun, helpful to others, and filled with the type of challenge that I love.

-I have picked Young Minds as the charity I want to raise money for because they support the young people themselves and also the parents.
+I have picked Young-Minds as the charity I want to raise money for because they support the young people themselves and also their parents.
 Without my Mum and the support and advice she received I am not sure I would be here.